Invasive Non-Native Species (INNS)

 Maintaining Our Biodiversity

-Loss of variety amongst our native wildlife increases many risks; and not just today, but especially for future generations.
+Loss of variety amongst our native wildlife increases many risks; not just today, but especially for future generations.

 With the advances in technology and our increasing reliance on it, it is easy to forget that nature can, and does, provide more natural solutions to many of society’s problems.
 As the variety of species declines, so do future options.